 Take a moment and look through the gallery below admiring the little details on this camera such as the engraved leaf pattern behind the SUPERB logo, the vibrant blue and yellow enamel behind the script “V” on the top lid, the always beautiful embossed Voigtländer logo above the exposure counter, and the nickel plated rings around the taking and viewing lenses and aperture selector.

 Beauty aside, the camera had some functional highlights as well.
 Perhaps the most striking is the backwards script around the Compur shutter ring.
-Many people who see this don’t understand that the reason for this was to accommodate a tiny reflex mirror that when viewed with the camera at waist level would allow the photographer to see the selected shutter speed.
+Many people who see this don’t understand that the reason for this was to accommodate a tiny prism that when viewed with the camera at waist level would allow the photographer to see the selected shutter speed.
 The prism viewer has a hinge that allows it to swing away from the camera for easier cleaning, should it become dirty.

 In the section above, I talk about the Superb’s unique method for handling parallax error in which the entire viewing lens, reflex mirror, and viewfinder swivel down at close focus.
 In the third image below, the camera is set to minimum focus and you can see how it is angled downward, towards the taking lens.
 Another easily missed detail, is that in the upper right corner of the viewfinder is a small spirit level which helps the photographer keep the camera level while composing.